Dr. Paul Werstine

 - "Margins to the Centre: REED and Shakespeare."
 REED in Review.
 Ed.
 Sally-Beth MacLean and Audrey Stanley.
 Toronto: University of Toronto Press, 2006.
 Pp. 101-15.

 - “Authorial Revision in the Tragedies.”
 Pp. 301-315 in The Oxford Handbook of Shakespearean Tragedy, edited by M. Neill and D. Schalkwyk.
-Oxford, UK: Oxford University Press, 2016.
+Oxford: Oxford University Press, 2016.